Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Introduction

-\end{definition} In \cite{KH}, the rate $N^{-H}\sqrt{\log{N}}$ is shown to be optimal.
-Rate-optimality also means that no other series expansion of fBm has a faster rate of convergence.
-We show later how rate-optimality implies uniform convergence of the series, almost surely.
+\end{definition} In \citep{KH}, the rate $N^{-H}\sqrt{\log{N}}$ is shown to be optimal.
+In other words, rate-optimality means that no other series expansion of fBm can achieve a faster rate of convergence.
+We explain later how rate-optimality implies uniform convergence of the series, almost surely.

-Another rate-optimal trigonometric series expansion for fBm, in the case $1>H>1/2$, is derived in \cite{GL}, that is close to our representation.
-For $1>H>1/2$, this expansion takes the form
+Another rate-optimal trigonometric series expansion for fBm, in the case $H\in(1/2,1)$, is derived in \citep{GL}, that is close to our representation.
+For $H\in(1/2,1)$, this expansion takes the form

 where